cnp3/ebook/glossary.rst

    file transfer
        A service that enables a user to send or receive a file from a distant server over the network.
 The File Transfer Protocol :term:`FTP` was a popular service.
 It has now been replaced by HTTP/HTTPs or more secure protocols such as the `SSH File Transfer Protocol <https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol>`_.

+   address
+      A string of bits that identifies a network interface in the network layer or the datalink layer.
+Most addresses have a fixed length, e.g. 32 bits for :term:`IPv4`, 128 bits for :term:`IPv6` or 48 bits for :term:`Ethernet` and other related Local Area Networks.

+   Ethernet
+      The most widely used LAN technology.

 .. spelling::

    Backus